Data Quality Metric Library

 |

-The percentage of the footpath network length, based on footpath sections, with a known recorded condition less than 6 years old at the end of the reported financial year.
+The percentage of the "in use" footpath (pathway) network length, based on footpath (pathway) sections, with a known recorded condition less than six years old at the end of the reported financial year.

 Metric Purpose

-Confirm that the condition data for footpath assets is being maintained.
+Confirm that the condition data for footpath (pathway) assets is being maintained.

 Consequence of Poor Quality Data

-Poor data has the potential to impact our investment decision making, understanding of the effectiveness of investment and asset valuations.
+Poor condition data has the potential to impact our investment decision-making, as well as hinder our understanding of the effectiveness of investment.

 Potential reason(s) for not being at the expected standard unique to this metric